Click here to help keep our cams streaming!

 The male bald eagles residing within Eagle Mountain Sanctuary are all permanently disabled and are no longer able to survive on their own in the wild.

-Residents in this aviary are as follows – Aquila, Buckeye, Faithful, Hamilton, King George, Kodak, Riley, and Roosevelt.
+Residents in this aviary are as follows – Aquila, Buckeye, Caesar, Faithful, Hamilton, Honor, King George, Kodak, Riley, Rockland, and Roosevelt.

 Chat Schedule